 - We have also compiled the most important information about coronavirus for school and nursery photographers in a constantly updated article.

-Due to the GDPR updates, we are obliged to contact you via email/telephone for verification after filling out this form.
+Due to the GDPR updates, we are obliged to obtain your consent with the submission of this form to contact you via email/telephone for verification purposes.
 You can revoke this consent at any time using our contact form.
 If you would rather not give your consent at this time, please call us on +44 (0) 20 8068 8571 to receive your preferred download.